Splendors of Tamil Nadu with Blissful Kerala

 - Explore the vivid charms of Tamil Nadu and Kerala

-- Brihadeshwara Temple - a UNESCO World Heritage Site - in Thanjavur
+- Pay a visit to the Brihadeshwara Temple - a UNESCO World Heritage

-- Soak in the views of tea and spice plantations in Munnar
+- Soak in the views of the aromatic tea plantations in Munnar

 Drive to Mamallapuram, also known as Mahabalipuram or Mamallapattana, a UNESCO World Heritage Site.
 Mahabalipuram was a bustling harbor and an important port for the Pallavas (a South Indian dynasty that existed from 275 CE to 897 CE).
 It was named after Mahabali a rude cruel king who was killed by Lord Vishnu.
 Most of the monuments here dating back to 7th and 9th century, depict various events of Mahabharata (a great Indian epic).